tinySSB/tiny-ssb-spec/README.md

 The DMX header serves multiple purposes:

-1. **Compact identification**: Reduces the space needed to identify a packet's position in a feed
+1. **Compact identification**: Reduces the space needed to identify (subsequent) packets
 2. **Predictable linking**: Allows peers to calculate the expected DMX for the next message in a feed
 3. **Efficient filtering**: Enables quick determination of whether a received packet belongs to a feed of interest
 4. **Protocol versioning**: a new version of tinySSB's packet format can easily be introduced by changing the 'dmx_prefix' field (see below).
-Packets having different format or semantics can be exchanged on the same medium without additional precaution.
+Such packets can co-exist with packets formed according to other version numbers i.e., packets having different format or semantics can be exchanged on the same medium without additional precaution.
+This works because typically only a small number (hundreds) of packets are outstanding between two peers, hence DMX values must not be universally unique.

 #### 2.3.2 DMX Calculation